Exchange Server Subscription Edition (SE): what you need to know

 If you have any kind of risk management introduced in place in your organization, using outdated infrastructure is out of the question.
 So, if you do have on-premises Exchange lurking in your environment, here are your options:

-1. Migrate to Exchange Online before October 14, 2025.
-More on this date in a second.
+1. Migrate to Exchange Online as soon as possible, especially since Exchange 2016 and 2019 are unsupported since October 14, 2025.
+More on that in a second.

 3. Legacy-migrate from Exchange 2016 to Exchange Server SE as soon as it is released.